saryazdi/Duckietown-Object-Detection-LFV/README.md

 <a name="lanefollowingvehicles">
 <h2>Lane Following with Vehicles</h2>
 We annotated our own real-world duckietown object detection dataset and trained a deep learning model on it.
 However, since we also needed an object detector in simulation, we made a second object detector using image processing operators.
-We have yet to get the GPU to work with docker.
+Disclaimer: Since we have not been able to get the GPU to work with docker yet, we are currently using the vehicle detection with image processing code on hardware as well.
+This is temporary to show that the pipeline is working correctly once we get the GPU working on docker.

 <br clear="all" />